raihan-ramadhan/tiptap-extension-twemoji/packages/tiptap-extension-twemoji-react/README.md

-# tiptap-extension-twemoji-react
+# tiptap-extension-twemoji-react (Notion-style Emoji for Tiptap)

-> A Tiptap emoji extension built with React, inspired by the emoji picker in Notion.
+> Notion-style emoji extension for Tiptap, built with React.
+> Powered by Twemoji for consistent cross-platform emoji rendering with a modern editor UX.

 ### If you like this project, ⭐ [give it a star](https://github.com/raihan-ramadhan/tiptap-extension-twemoji), 🎉 [become a sponsor](https://github.com/sponsors/raihan-ramadhan) or ☕ [buy me a coffee](https://ko-fi.com/raihancodes)